Neves-P/daise_odeint/README.md

 The original version of DAISIE can be found on CRAN, [here](https://cran.r-project.org/package=DAISIE).

 daisie_odeint is correctly compiles and works with odeintr.
 However, the functions can not yet be called directly by daisie_ML, but work for integrating one system at a time only.
+This is to be added [later](https://github.com/Neves-P/daisie_odeint/projects/1#card-7222633).

 See a roadmap of the project [here](https://github.com/Neves-P/daisie_odeint/projects/1).